MLB tells Athletics to explore relocation if no new ballpark - WTMJ

 “The future success of the A’s depends on a new ballpark,” Fisher said.
 “Oakland is a great baseball town, and we will continue to pursue our waterfront ballpark project.
 We will also follow MLB’s direction to explore other markets.”

-The team’s new downtown offices would have a view of the project, including right from President Dave Kaval’s large corner window.
+The team’s new downtown offices would have a view of the project, including from Kaval’s large corner window.

-Kaval has asked the City Council to make a decision on the ballpark plan via a vote before summer break.
+Baseball Commissioner Rob Manfred has mentioned as possible expansion candidates: Charlotte, North Carolina; Las Vegas; Montreal; Nashville, Tennessee; Portland, Oregon; and Vancouver, British Columbia.

 The Athletics have moved twice since the franchise was founded in Philadelphia, arriving in Kansas City for the 1955 season and in Oakland for the 1968 season.